mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The path to the directory containing GPUVerifyVCGen.exe
       gpuVerifyVCGenBinDir = rootDir + r"\gpuverify\Binaries"

+      #The path to the directory containing GPUVerifyCruncher.exe
+      gpuVerifyCruncherBinDir = rootDir + r"\gpuverify\Binaries"

 	  #The path to the directory containing GPUVerifyBoogieDriver.exe
       gpuVerifyBoogieDriverBinDir = rootDir + r"\gpuverify\Binaries"

       #The path to the z3 Source directory.